Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Experiments

 \section{Experiments}

-In this section, we present an evaluation of \our{} for restoring knowledge across three main categories: \textit{nudity}, objects, and styles.
+In this section, we present an evaluation of \our{} for restoring knowledge across three main categories: \textit{nudity}, objects, and styles, see Fig. \ref{fig:teaser}.
 For this purpose, we utilized publicly available weights from unlearned models from \cite{zhang2024defensive}, which includes SOTA unlearning models. \our{}~is a strategy that stands out for its simplicity, making it easily applicable to all the aforementioned methods.
 Remarkably, \our{} enables these models to recover lost knowledge in a much faster and straightforward manner.
 Additional experiments are presented in the Appendix.

 \textbf{Evaluation Setups} To assess the effectiveness and performance of \our{}, we conduct a similar evaluation as in \citep{zhang2024defensive}, which also includes testing the models' robustness to attacks using adversarial prompts, employing the UnlearnDiffAtk technique.
 To evaluate \our, we use a complex measure: the attack success rate (ASR) \citep{zhang2024generate}.
 To calculate effectiveness, a set of 50 prompts generated with GPT-4 was used, which contained target training words from the Imagenette dataset.
 These prompts were previously tested to ensure that the original Stable Diffusion 1.4 could generate correct images from them.
 The ASR metric can be divided into two components: the pre-attack success rate (pre-ASR) and the post-attack success rate (post-ASR).
 The pre-ASR metric reflects the model's unlearned knowledge, as it is evaluated under normal conditions without any attacks.
 In contrast, the post-ASR metric assesses the effectiveness of attacks on the unlearned model using adversarial prompts.
 These metrics are not correlated, as high unlearned data will not always lead to low attack effectiveness.
 Therefore, for the purposes of our experiment, we consider these two metrics separately.
 The "No Attack" scenario will represent the pre-ASR, and "UnlearnDiffAtk" will encompass both pre-ASR and post-ASR to allow for a more thorough assessment of the relearning of the models mentioned.
 The higher the "No Attack" measure, the better the model generates images in default mode.
 Conversely, a higher "UnlearnDiffAtk" measure indicates lower resistance to attacks.
 We used ImageNet-pretrained ResNet-50 to classify images for attack evaluation.

 To assess residual knowledge, we also use the popular FID \citep{heusel2017ttur} and CLIP \citep{hessel2021clipscore} score metrics on 10K images randomly sampled from the COCO caption dataset \citep{chen2015cococaptions}.
 The higher the CLIP score, the higher the image-prompt correspondence.
 A lower FID score, indicating a smaller distribution distance between the generated and real images, indicates higher image quality.
 For the nudity concept, the same effectiveness metrics and image quality measures were used as for objects, but a subset of the texts of the inappropriate prompts from I2P \citep{schramowski2023safe} was used for attacking.
 NudeNet Detector \citep{bedapudi2019nudenet} (with a confidence threshold of 0.45) was adopted as the classifier, which considered a given attack as successful if at least one inappropriate feature was noticed in the generated image.